 Starting a new series on IndiTales – the potential travel careers.
-When I looked around new travel career options, I was surprised to not too many options except being a travel agent or an approved tour guide.
-Hence began my exploration to look for some exciting travel careers in an industry that is bound to grow in coming years.
+When I looked at new travel career options, I was surprised to not too many options except being a travel agent or an approved tour guide.
+Hence began my exploration to look for some exciting travel careers in an industry that is bound to grow in the coming years.
 This is an on-going search and I would be happy to get feedback, suggestions, and ideas.
-A naturalist is the first one I choose to write about.
+A Naturalist is the first one I choose to write about.

 Who is a Naturalist?

 When we travel to regions full of bio-diversity we are surrounded by a variety of flora and fauna.
 A good example would be the national parks or the western ghats or Sunderbans.
 Most visitors do not understand the word of plants, birds, and animals and their interdependence.
 This is where a nature guide comes in.
 He or she guides and introduces visitors to the natural world.
 Some of the key activities involve:

 - Taking groups of tourists for nature trails – safaris, walks.